qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 - have come up with APIs to greatly reduce the risk of introducing space or time leaks

 These systems give you first-class values that model mutable state, with a built-in and souped-up version of observers.
-The clear denotational semantics mean that abstractions provided by these systems all compose well.

 The implementations that I have used provide discrete-time FRP rather than continuous-time FRP.
 The difference is similar to the difference between a digital and analog circuit.